 Koya-san is only two hours by train from Osaka.
 Speeding through Osaka’s outskirts, our train passed a maze of alleyways and traditional wooden houses (complete with vegetable plots and tiny rice paddies filling any space).
 Then the land opened into farmland, with the occasional dots of a village or even a small town.

 The train came to an unexpected stop, and as everyone else melted into the countryside, we were left standing on a deserted station.
 We dripped with sweat.
 Farmers with conical straw hats worked fields cultivated for centuries.
-It was a scene lifted straight from the anime of Hayao Miyazaki (famous for classics such as Spirited Away and My Friend Totoro).
+It was a scene lifted straight from the anime of Hayao Miyazaki (famous for classics such as Spirited Away and My Neighbor Totoro).

 Fortunately, a train arrived before we had emptied the ubiquitous vending machine of offerings.
 As the land climbed, the summer heat faded.
 Fruit trees heavy with blossom morphed into primeval forests of pine and cypress.
-At Gokuraku-bashi Station, (where the train-line ends), monks, pilgrims and tourists alike were ushered into a cable car; it leapt into a wall of green, carrying us to the top of the Holy Mountain.
+At Gokuraku-bashi Station (where the train line ends), monks, pilgrims and tourists alike were ushered into a cable car; it leapt into a wall of green, carrying us to the top of the Holy Mountain.

-From the station, buses transport everyone to the centre of town – including the monks with their robes of black covered with saffron shawls, for walking from the station is forbidden.
+From the station, buses transport everyone to the centre of town—including the monks with their robes of black covered with saffron shawls, for walking from the station is forbidden.
 The road pottered through the trees, its edge marked by moss-covered rocks.
-Everything held the colour of dark moss or grey stone; the trees, the road, the view down the mountain, even the air.
+Everything held the colour of dark moss or grey stone: the trees, the road, the view down the mountain, even the air.
 As a result, the world looked a little hazy, as if we saw things from a distant, slower time.

 Despite both its age and being listed as a World Heritage site, Koya-san is not a town which has fallen asleep.
 It remains a mix of Buddhist monasteries and white-robed pilgrims with their staves of bells, sun-drenched cypress groves and school kids running home for lunch.
-The main street is cluttered with supermarkets, restaurants, ceramic shops, even a chemist who stocks sun-block and mosquito repellent amongst bottles of unrecognisable dried flora and fauna.
+The main street is cluttered with supermarkets, restaurants, ceramic shops, and even a chemist who stocks sun-block and mosquito repellent amongst bottles of unrecognisable dried flora and fauna.

 A Pilgrimage With Kobo Daishi